 Campers are tested at the beginning of summer and placed in an appropriate swim level based on their skills.
 They pass through levels based on both formal and informal testing.
 They’re also tested for endurance and water safety and will wear colored wrist bands noting their level.
 This way they can swim safely and comfortably in an appropriate swim area during free swim times.
 Progress reports are sent home during the summer with a summary of skills your child is working on and those already mastered.

 Transportation, Friends, Food, Wellness

-Optional round trip bus transportation for campers living within our designated boundaries is available for a fee. are transported door-to-door both ways by bus, which is included in your fee.
+Optional round trip bus transportation for campers living within our designated boundaries is available for a fee.
 Bus pick-up and drop-off locations are a combination of door-to-door, corner and cluster stops.
 Locations are determined based on registration and routes are designed to be as efficient as possible.
 Routes may change from summer to summer depending on enrollment.
 Buses are driven by licensed, professional drivers, and staffed by JCC bus counselors who make sure campers stay buckled in their seats at all times.

 Campers can submit friendship requests in the spring and we will do our best to accommodate mutual requests as long as campers are the same gender and entering the same grade.

 A pizza lunch is provided on Tuesdays and there is a hotdog cookout every Friday.
 The remainder of the week, please send along a sack lunch that we’ll refrigerate.

 Safety and inclusion are top priorities at JCC Chicago Day Camps.
 Our camps are committed to being allergy-safe.
 While our camps are not allergen-free, we strive to make our camp environments as safe as possible for children with food allergies using a customized approach and working closely with each family to develop an action plan for the child.
 More information can be found below: